VineelaShaik/PROMPT-ENGINEERING/README.md

 A key concept in GenAI is the use of <b>neural networks</b>, especially architectures like <b>transformers</b>.
 Transformers enable models to process sequences (such as sentences) by focusing on relationships between elements using mechanisms like attention.
 This allows models to understand context effectively, making them highly suitable for tasks like text generation, translation, and summarization.
 Large-scale models trained using this architecture are often referred to as Large Language Models (LLMs).

-Another foundational idea is <b>probabilistic modeling</b>.
-Generative models do not “know” answers in a deterministic way; instead, they predict the most likely next piece of data based on learned probabilities.
+ <b>probabilistic modeling</b> Generative models do not “know” answers in a deterministic way; instead, they predict the most likely next piece of data based on learned probabilities.
 For example, when generating a sentence, the model chooses the next word based on the probability distribution of words that fit the context.
 This is why outputs can vary even for the same input.

 <b>Training</b> is a crucial part of GenAI systems.
 Models are typically trained in two stages: pretraining and fine-tuning.
 During pretraining, the model learns general knowledge from massive datasets.
 In fine-tuning, it is adjusted for specific tasks or domains, often using curated datasets or human feedback.
 Techniques like Reinforcement Learning from Human Feedback (RLHF) help align the model’s responses with human expectations and values.

-Another important concept is <b>tokenization</b>, where input data (like text) is broken down into smaller units called tokens.
+ <b>tokenization</b>, where input data (like text) is broken down into smaller units called tokens.
 These tokens are processed by the model, allowing it to handle language efficiently.
 The model generates outputs token by token, building coherent responses step by step.

 GenAI also relies heavily on embeddings, which are numerical representations of data.
 Words, sentences, or even images are converted into vectors in a high-dimensional space, where similar items are placed closer together.
 This enables the model to understand semantic relationships, such as similarity in meaning.